saqy/Pokedex/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `About PokeDex`
+pokedex is a pokemon store where you can search and view details of a pokemon.

 This project uses
 reactjs<br />
 es 6 <br />
 react-redux<br />